zenoss/twill/README.txt

 Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, and Elvelind Grandin.

-Patches have been submitted by: Joeri van Ruth, Paul McGuire, and Ed Rahn.
+Patches have been submitted by: Joeri van Ruth, Paul McGuire, Ed Rahn, and Nic Ferrier.

 This document was written by C. Titus Brown, titus@caltech.edu.
 Last updated September '05.